pipitone/cv/README.md

   climate models.
 AGU Fall Meeting Abstracts, 1:0759.

 - **Pipitone, J.**, Aranda, J., and Cortés, V. Aim for the eagle: Making the best use of our software research skills to fight climate change.
+In proceedings of the 2010 Second International Workshop on Software Research and Climate Change.

 ## Courses